KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Aria Hassan.md

 ###### Recruitment
 Aria was auto-recruited by the peacekeeper force after her return and was assigned S-Rank
 ##### Abilities
-Aria is a level 16 Great Old One (2024) Warlock
+Aria is a Great Old One (2024) Warlock

 ```statblock
 layout: Basic 5e Layout Copy